-Save the date!
+Registration is now open!
 The 5th Community Food Systems Annual Event is set for Thursday and Friday, January 9 and 10, 2020, at the West Des Moines Marriott.
 Two pre-conference workshops take place January 9: a Local Food Leader train-the-trainer, and a Business Model Canvas workshop.

 The community food systems event on January 10 will feature keynotes, open space, breakouts and poster session presentations.

 The 2020 theme is food entrepreneurship and inclusive partnerships.
 If you are engaged in local food systems, we invite you to participate, engage, support, and inspire ways to enhance our collective involvement in this work.